-What is the commuted value?
+What is the Transfer Value?

-The commuted value is a number calculated by the Actuary, using a very complex formula.
-It is meant to approximate an amount that, deposited into a bank account earning the interest assumed in the calculation, will grow to an amount that will buy you a pension at retirement equal to the one that you have earned in the Plan.
+The Transfer Value is a number calculated by the Actuary, using a very complex formula.
+It is meant to approximate an amount that, deposited into a bank account earning the interest assumed in the calculation, will grow to an amount that will provide you with income at retirement equal to the pension that you have earned in the Plan.